Ginger shots: How they can help your body produce GLP-1 naturally

 Turmeric and other spices

-Turmeric, with its active ingredient curcumin, supports gut health and can promote GLP-1 secretion (7).
-Cinnamon also helps stabilize blood sugar, and cayenne pepper can improve the absorption of other spices such as turmeric.
+Turmeric with its active ingredient curcumin supports gut health and can promote GLP-1 secretion (7).
+Cinnamon also helps stabilize blood sugar, and cayenne pepper can improve the absorption of other spices like turmeric.

-While certain foods support GLP-1, others disrupt it: ultra-processed foods (UPFs).
-These are products with long ingredient lists full of additives and E-numbers – ready meals, chips, soft drinks, highly processed sausages.
+While certain foods support GLP-1, there are also those that disrupt it: ultra-processed foods (UPFs).
+These are products with long ingredient lists full of additives and E-numbers – ready meals, chips, soft drinks, heavily processed sausage products.

-The rule of thumb: More than 5-6 ingredients, or ingredients you can't visualize?
+The rule of thumb: More than 5-6 ingredients or ingredients you can't visualize?
 Probably ultra-processed.
-These products can disrupt your microbiome, promote inflammation, and throw off your natural hunger-satiety regulation.
+These products can disrupt your microbiome, promote inflammation, and mess with your natural hunger-satiety regulation.

 The alternative is unprocessed or minimally processed foods with short, understandable ingredient lists.